 - For the marinade: Balsamic vinegar, soy sauce (or a gluten-free alternative), Dijon mustard, garlic powder, and cumin.
 You can use any mustard you like, but I like the creaminess and flavor of Dijon mustard.

-- Top round steak: I usually get it at the butcher counter at Whole Foods.
+- Top round steak: I usually get it at the butcher counter at Whole Foods Market.
+It's also available in many supermarkets.

-Cook the steak to rare (120°F), and certainly to no more than medium-rare (135°F).
+- To keep it tender, cook the steak to rare (120°F) and certainly to no more than medium-rare (135°F).
 Note that the USDA says we should cook steaks to 145°F.

-Slice the cooked steak thinly.
-Slicing it thinly is another trick that aids with chewing it.
-Other tough cuts of beef, such as flank steak and skirt steak, are also sliced thinly.
+- Slicing the cooked steak thinly helps with chewing.
+Other tough cuts of beef, like flank steak and skirt steak, are also sliced thinly.

-If your cast iron skillet is well seasoned, there's no need to add oil to the pan before frying the steak.
-If you'd like to add fat to the skillet, it's best to use fats that are appropriate for high-heat cooking, such as avocado oil or ghee.
+- If your cast-iron skillet is well seasoned, there's no need to add oil to the pan.
+If you'd like to add fat to the skillet, it's best to use fats appropriate for high-heat cooking, such as avocado oil or ghee.

 Serving Suggestions

-This is such a versatile main dish.
-You can serve it with any side, really.
-I often serve it with one of the following side dishes:
+London broil is a versatile main dish.
+You can serve it with any side.
+I often serve it with one of the following:

 - Mashed cauliflower